neuronsimulator/nrn/modelspec/programmatic/network/netcon.rst

-        allows non-zero initialization of netcon "states" --- args not initialized in the INITIAL block would be analogous to a :ref:`Parameter <nmodl_parameter>` except that it can have a different value for different NetCon instances and can be set to a desired value with :meth:`NetCon.weight`.
+        allows non-zero initialization of netcon "states" --- args not initialized in the INITIAL block would be analogous to a :ref:`Parameter <nmodl_parameter>` except that it can have a different value for different NetCon instances and can be set to a desired value with :data:`NetCon.weight`.

         The target is allowed to be nil (NULLObject) in which case the NetCon is always inactive.
 However this can be useful for recording (see